 Un SAS de Francia suele ser más fácil de configurar y gestionar.
 Es popular entre los inversionista globales porque ofrece flexibilidad en cómo se gestiona y organiza el negocio.
 Deben tener:

 • Shareholders: At least one shareholder.
+A single-shareholder SAS is commonly called a SASU.

 • Capital: At least EUR 1 in share capital.